 My final goal was to fully automate the sales and fulfillment process of this new product.
 Propelled by the two sales I had gained that Monday, I was ready to recycle what I had learned in closing these deals into both the marketing site and the email course.

 By then, the first batch of subscribers to my email course were about to get Day #4 (which was being written just-in-time,) which is where I made the case for buying the plugin.
-The first three days were dedicated to why someone should care about tying together their email marketing with their website, and the fourth and fifth day were the how — either hire a developer for lots of money and lots of risk and do it yourself, or pay me $197.
+The first three days were dedicated to why someone should care about tying together their email marketing with their website, and the fourth and fifth days were the how — either hire a developer for lots of money and lots of risks, do it yourself, or pay me $197.

 This was a HUGE milestone for me.
 I stuck some money into Facebook, and out came more money on the other end.
 Since launching the course, I’ve been averaging about a 4% conversion rate.
 Now, I’m not exactly swimming in a vault of gold coins yet.
 For every 100 opt-ins, I’m spending $600 and making $788.
-(To date, I’ve made a little over a thousand dollars with about a 25% profit margin.)
+(At the time of writing this post, I had made a little over a thousand dollars with about a 25% profit margin.)

 The overwhelming majority of people don’t ever make a dime off products because they refuse to ship, or they launch the wrong thing, or they’re waiting for that big press coverage (which never comes) to get customers.
 Whatever the excuse, tons of people just like me either don’t start, don’t ship, or throw in the towel prematurely.

 I want you to really try to think about the story I just told and try to think about how you can throw what you’re good at against a problem you know about…

 What problems have you solved for clients in the past?